 The Ricketts family, owners of TD Ameritrade and one of two Chicago based major league baseball clubs, made the announcement that they would be selling the Chicago Cubs to further invest their stake in American politics.

 Nebraska Governor Pete Ricketts explained the decision: “After our tepid start to the season our family feels it’s time to move on from the Chicago Cubs.
-I mean, they just split a series with the Miami Marlins.
-The fucking Marlins.
+I mean, they lost a game Tuesday against the Oakland Athletics.
+The fucking Athletics.
 They are basically a AAA team and we couldn’t sweep them.
 The Cubs just set the record for strike outs by a team to start the season by the way.
 I’m out.”

-“We are going to use the money from the sale to help get our execution numbers back up in Nebraska.
+“We are going to use the money from the sale to help block all of this medical marijuana legislation in Nebraska.
 Those are the kind of stats I can get excited about.
 Not WHIP and BABIP.
-Instead of K’s per 9 we will be working on kills per 12 (months).
+Instead of K’s per 9 we will be working on making K2 possession being a class 1 felony.
 Let’s get this ball rolling.
 We had a lot of good momentum putting millions into reversing Nebraska’s death penalty ban.
-My dad and I put nearly a half million into getting signatures towards getting execution back on the table in Nebraska.
+My dad and I already put nearly a half million into murdering an inmate in Nebraska.
 It’s like we are playing our own game of catch with each other… but we never really played catch did we?
 Why didn’t we ever play catch dad?
 Why?”

 The sale of the Chicago Cubs franchise could net the Ricketts family upwards of 1 billion dollars — money the Ricketts family says they’ll spend influencing elected representatives all across the United States.